Programmatic SEO for WordPress teams that need a governed commercial rollout

 05

-The WordPress use case only counts as ready when the cluster examples are concrete, the proof reference is real, and the page avoids unsupported claim language.
+This use case only counts as ready when the page examples are concrete, the proof reference is real, and the copy stays inside what can be supported.

 06